 Professor Duhoux completed his medical education from UCLouvain in 2004, followed by numerous specialty training posts in internal medicine and medical oncology in Belgium and in France (Institut Curie in Paris), between 2004 and 2012.
 He also holds a degree in oncogenetics from University Paris 7, obtained in 2011.
 Professor Duhoux completed his PhD in medical genetics at UCLouvain.
 He also obtained the Belgian Society of Human Genetics (BeSHG) Interuniversity Certificate in Human Genetics in 2012 and has expertise in hereditary cancer predisposition syndromes.

 Professor Duhoux is currently the principal investigator for over 30 phase I, II, and III clinical trials in breast cancer.
-He is the president of the Belgian Society of Senology (SBS/BVS) and a member of the American Society of Clinical Oncology (ASCO), European Society for Medical Oncology, Belgian Society of Medical Oncology, American Association for Cancer Research (AACR), and Belgian Society of Human Genetics.
+He is the president of the Belgian Society of Senology (SBS/BVS) and a member of the American Society of Clinical Oncology (ASCO), European Society for Medical Oncology, Belgian Society of Medical Oncology (BSMO), American Association for Cancer Research (AACR), and Belgian Society of Human Genetics (BeSHG).
 Professor Duhoux authored over 50 manuscripts in peer-reviewed journals, and has presented at numerous international congresses, including the ASCO Annual Meeting and the San Antonio Breast Cancer Symposium (SABCS).

 Publicaties van DUHOUX Francois, MD, PhD